-Some products also list how many grams of soy protein are in one serving of the product.
+- Some products also list how many grams of soy protein are in one serving of the product.

-Soybeans also contain moderate amounts of a natural substance called purine.
-Consuming large amounts of purines can make gout worse.
-Persons with gout should not eat a lot of soy products.
+Soybeans also contain a natural substance called purine.
+Large amounts of purines can make gout worse.
+People with gout should not eat a lot of soy products.

 In adults, 25 grams per day of soy protein may reduce the risk of heart disease.

 Sacks FM, Lichtenstein A, Van Horn L, Harris W, Kris-Etherton P, Winston M. Soy protein, isoflavones, and cardiovascular health: an American Heart Association Science Advisory for professionals from the Nutrition Committee.
 Circulation .
 2006 Feb 21;113(7):1034-44.
 Epub 2006 Jan 17.
 PMID: 16418439 www.ncbi.nlm.nih.gov/pubmed/16418439 .